AhmadNourelddine/furnifuture/README.md

 > The FurniFuture is an efficient website that connects furniture buyers and sellers online.
 FurniFuture is more than just a buy and sell website; it offers a great oppurtinity for users to connect with shipping services.
 >
-> The website encourges people who can work in shipping furniture to create their own profiles so that they have greater chances in finding nearby clients.
+> The website encourges people who can work in shipping furniture to create their own profiles so that they can have greater chances in finding nearby clients.

 ### User Stories
 - As a user, I want to browse furniture for sale, so that I can find the best product